45 of the Funniest Song Titles

 20. “Who Wrote Holden Caulfield” by Green Day

 When writing a song that’s painstakingly produced and distributed by a record label, you’d think you could take the time to find out who wrote the Catcher in the Rye.
 However, this song was written in 1991, before the advent of Google.
 Maybe Billie Joe Armstrong was genuinely asking his listeners for help.
-Did you know there are some karaoke songs that are banned?

 21. “Girls Just Want to Have Lunch” by Weird Al